splash image

 • Agents and humans organize into specialized groups.

-• Agents with tools do much of the work.
+• Universal agents with tools do much of the work.

 • Persisted conversations become the new basis for organizational memory.